RonasIT/swift-networking/README.md

 }
 ```

-By default you should use `Endpoint` implement protocol.
-But if you need to use upload requests like example above, use `UploadEndpoint`, which has additional `imageBodyParts` variable.
+By default you should use `Endpoint` protocol.
+But if you need to use upload requests like in example above, use `UploadEndpoint`, which has additional `imageBodyParts` variable.
 Each endpoint provides `isAuthorized` variable.
 If you are using `TokenRequestAdapter` (see [request adapting](#request-adapting) for more),
 access token will be attached only for requests with authorized endpoints.
-You can also provide specified errors for endpoints, see [error handling](#error-handling) for more.
+You can also provide custom errors for endpoints, see [error handling](#error-handling) for more.

 ### Request adapting

 ⚠️ Currently supports only appending headers ⚠️

 Request adapting allows you to provide additional information within request.

-The main aim of this feature is the ability to attach access token within request on sending and retrying.
-There are some other useful cases.
-For example, you can implement custom request adapter to attach some information about an app,
-like below.
+Request adapting includes:
+1. `RequestAdapter`s, provides request adapting logic
+2. `RequestAdaptingService`, which manages request adapting chain for multiple request adapters
+3. Your `NetworkService`, which notifies request adapting service about request sending/retrying

 If you need to attach access token through request adapter, there is built-in `TokenRequestAdapter`.
 See [automatic token refreshing](#automatic-token-refreshing-and-request-retrying) for more.